 PLEASE NOTE: Further guidelines and suggestions for engaging in a thoughtful, respectful, and supportive class discussion will be made available on the portal.
-Submission: Final contributions to the Discussion Forum must be posted by 5:00pm Friday of Week 4

-2. Evidence of Learning Task 2: Individual Presentation (40%)
+Submission: Final contributions to the Discussion Forum must be posted by 5:00pm Friday of Week 4 2.
+Evidence of Learning Task 2: Individual Presentation (40%)

+Task Type: Presentation Due Date: Monday of Week 9

+Weight: 40%,

-Task Type: Presentation Due Date: Monday of Week 9 Weight: 40%, Length: (if applicable) Task Description: For this assessment item, you are required to prepare and deliver a five-minute individual oral presentation which you will video and submit for assessment.
+Length: (if applicable) Task Description:

+For this assessment item, you are required to prepare and deliver a five-minute individual oral presentation which you will video and submit for assessment.

-For this task you will tell a published or personal story which is purposeful (informational, instructional, cautionary), structured (hook, introduction, body, conclusion) and practised, and which relates to teaching AND Teacher Identity and Role as discussed in class (Both Code of Ethics AND Australian Professional Standards for Teachers).
+For this task you will tell a published or personal story which is purposeful (informational, instructional, cautionary), structured (hook, introduction, body, conclusion) and practised, which is based on one of the communication concepts covered in this course, and which relates to teaching AND Teacher Identity and Role as discussed in class (Both Code of Ethics AND Australian Professional Standards for Teachers).
 You will be required to submit a script of your presentation.